limikael/ideas/README.md

 What's more...
 It isn't that crazy, and actually just a small evolutionary step based on what already exists, and I think my little Mavis robot with a universal tool mount on it can actually do it.

+## Our responsibility
+It is enevitable that the future holds more automation in the production of the material things we need.
+Millions and billions of dollars are being invested in research projects, by corporations such as Monsanto, Boston Dynamics, Tesla, Google and many more.
+There is nothing evil about these corporatiopns, or their founders, per se.
+But the fact that they are corporations and act within the capitalist system, means that they are inheritly driven by profit and greed.
+If we stand by and watch and just consume the products produced by these corporations, the greed will ultimately enslave us.
+If we want freedom, we need decentralisation, and we need to create and spread the knowledge of how this automation technology can be  built and used by everyone.
+We need to be able to produce it ourselves, and use it without signing license agreements or other contracts that puts us in a position where we are dependent on these corporations.

 ## Intellectual Property
 I would love your feedback and contributions!
 I do not claim any kind of ownership of anything here, feel free to steal any idea you want and make it yours.